Quiz: What Is Your Credit Card IQ?

 How does a credit card work?

 When you use your credit card to buy something, you are using borrowed money that you will have to pay back at a later date.
 Throughout the month, any purchases you make will appear on your credit card statement.
 You can then choose to pay your statement in full or carry a balance over to next month’s statement.
-The institution who issued you the card– most likely a credit card company or a credit union–will include interest charges on your credit card bill if not paid in full.
+The institution who issued you the card– most likely a credit card company or a credit union–will include interest charges on your bill if it's not paid in full.
 As you use your card and make regular payments, you will begin to develop a positive credit history.
 Having good credit is important when the time comes to buy a car, rent an apartment, and more.

 How can I improve my credit card IQ?

-Using your credit card improperly can lead to bad spending habits, credit card debt, and poor credit.
-A good way to bolster your credit card knowledge is to start reading more financially-focused articles.
+Using your card improperly can lead to bad spending habits, credit card debt, and poor credit.
+A good way to bolster your credit knowledge is to start reading more financially-focused articles.
 Soon you’ll be an expert in annual fees, credit reports, cash advances, and all things involving credit.
 In the meantime, jump start your learning and research by reading the following articles.

 Credit card issuers expect cardmembers to understand their lingo.
-When applying for your different credit card offers, there may be words that you don’t understand.
+When applying for your different card offers, there may be words that you don’t understand.
 Certain phrases, such as annual percentage rate or late payment fee, can seem intimidating if you don’t know what they mean.
 With this terminology cheat sheet, you will be prepared for any credit information that is thrown your way.

 Credit cards are an important tool for building credit.
 In college, many students find themselves experiencing personal freedom and financial independence for the first time.
 College is a prime occasion for meeting new people, learning new things, and having fun.
 In addition, it’s a great opportunity to build your credit score with a positive payment history.

 Improving your financial literacy takes time.
 However, the more information you know, the more confident you’ll feel managing your credit.
-Over time, responsible credit card usage will help you build credibility with your lenders.
+Over time, responsible usage of your credit card will help you build credibility with your lenders.
 Having good credit history means you’ll qualify for better terms on consumer credit loans and have a greater chance of your rental application being approved.
 Using your credit cards responsibly is the key to building a strong financial future.

 credit card build credit learn more cta visa